-During the pandemic, many people took to baking sourdough bread as something to do to pass the time.
-Even with things getting better, many people are still hooked on sourdough.
+During the pandemic, many people took to baking it as something to do to pass the time.
+Even with things getting better, many people are still hooked on it.

-If you’ve recently started baking sourdough in your home, then you might still be learning some of the basics.
+If you’ve recently started baking sourdough at home, you might still be learning some of the basics.
 It’s usually easiest to get a sourdough starter that you can use, but many choose to make their own.

 You might notice that this sourdough starter smells really sweet.
 Is it supposed to be that way or is there something wrong?

-Continue reading to learn about why sourdough starters smell sweet.
+Continue reading to learn about what causes this sweet smell.
 You’ll also get some important tips for baking sourdough so that you can enjoy great results.

 Why Sourdough Starters Smell Sweet